-$DayEmit{State}$ = The emission factor for the subcategory and state (kg CH4/head/day)

-Days/Month = The number of days in the month

-SubPop{State} = The number of animals in the subcategory and state during the month
+Emissions {state} = Emissions for state (kg CH 4) DayEmit {state} = Emission factor for the subcategory and state (kg CH 4 /head/day) Days/Month = Number of days in the month SubPop {state} = Number of animals in the subcategory and state during the month

 This process was repeated for each month, and the totals for each state subcategory were summed to achieve an emission estimate for a state for the entire year and state estimates were summed to obtain the national total.
-The estimates for each of the 10 subcategories of cattle are listed in Table A-179.
-The emissions for each subcategory were then summed to estimate total emissions from beef cattle and dairy cattle for the entire year.
+The estimates for each of the 10 subcategories of cattle are listed in Table A-185.
+The emissions for each subcategory were then aggregated to estimate total emissions from beef cattle and dairy cattle for the entire year.